 “We balance work and life by working the hours we choose,” Clarke added.
 “We use milestones and communicate via email, a project management platform, texts and calls.
 However, no one has set hours.
 Some teammates start work at 2 AM, and others start at 9 PM.
 We are productive because we trust ourselves and one another to remain on task and get the job done well.”

 14. Lose the Office

-Tim Cameron-Kitchen, Head Ninja & CEO at Exposure Ninja, used to have an office, but realized the company saves money and increases productivity when all of their employees work remotely.
+Tim Cameron-Kitchen, Head Ninja & CEO at Exposure Ninja, used to have an office but realized the company saves money and increases productivity when all of its employees work remotely.

 “As a 100% remote team, our employees have a lot of flexibility with working hours,” he said.
 “This allows them to create a work-life balance which works for them.
 Giving employees this flexibility means people can choose their own working hours around their families, travels, or other interests.
 Working from home can often blur the work-life boundaries, so we encourage employees to take all work apps off of their mobile phones and turn off laptops and chat channels when not working.”

 “I find employees are more productive working remotely than from an office because they can fit work around their time,” he added.
 “We used to have an office, but found that distractions and ‘having to be in the office’ meant that, actually, productivity was lower.”

 Cameron-Kitchen noted, “Working remotely on your terms means that when you want to work, you can.
 When you don’t, you can go and walk the dog or go for a run.
 That flexibility motivates people, so when they do come to work, they know their own hours are best for them.
 Having tried both remote and office-based, for work-life balance I think there’s no contest and we’ll be sticking with a remote workforce for the foreseeable future.”